nived2/microservices/README.md

 4. Push to the branch
 5. Create a Pull Request

+## Support

+For issues and support:
+- Create an issue on GitHub
+- Contact: nivedmahendran@proton.me

 ## License

 MIT License - feel free to use this project for your own portfolio

-## Contact

-Nived Mahendran - nivedmahendran547@gmail.com